jpetitcolas/jpetitcolas.github.com/_posts/2018-02-20-what-i-learned-from-updating-my-blog-design.md

 ## Responsive Cover Picture and Iframes

-While speaking above pictures, I spent some time figuring out how to make a responsive cover image to my posts, without specifying any height.
+While speaking about pictures, I spent some time figuring out how to make a responsive cover image to my posts, without specifying any height.

 ![Image Zoom Hover EFfect](/img/posts/updating-design/responsive-cover.gif)